When you work on a project, one of the keys to success is aiming for an ambitious but achievable goal.

 However, depending on your preference, the project scope can also include:

-- Project milestones that signify achievements or other important events in the project worth mentioning and celebrating.
+- Project milestones that signify achievements or other important events in the project worth mentioning or celebrating and put them into task planner calendar.

 - Anything outside of the scope that the team deems (in)directly relevant to the project.